 However, the flavor of the coffee is greatly impacted by how it is stored.
 Although coffee may be safe to drink, it may not be pleasant if it has not been preserved properly.

 If you notice any mold on your coffee beans then throw them away.
 They’re no longer good.

 How Long Does Coffee Last?

-Coffee grounds that are properly stored in an airtight container and placed somewhere dark, cool, and with low humidity can last 3-5 months past expiration date before it starts to go bad.
-Whereas whole coffee beans can last 6-9 months past expiration date before it starts to go bad.
+Coffee grounds that are properly stored in an airtight container and placed somewhere dark, cool, and with low humidity can last 3-5 months past the expiration date before it starts to go bad.
+Whereas whole coffee beans can last 6-9 months past the expiration date before it starts to go bad.
 Instant coffee has a shelf-life of 2-20+ years.
 All forms of coffee remain safe to consume until mold begins to grow.

 If you store your coffee grounds or beans in the freezer you can increase its shelf-life from 3-5 months past expiration date to 1-2 years (grounds) and from 6-9 months past expiration date to 2-3 years (beans).
 Instant coffee placed in the freezer can last indefinitely.
 The taste, however, will diminish over time.

 You can also invest in green coffee beans if you don’t mind roasting the beans yourself.
 Because green coffee beans haven’t been roasted yet they can stay fresh for several years.